HIGHLIGHTS-Hong Kong on edge as violence intensifies

 - 0254 GMT Wednesday: Hong Kong’s Secretary for Security John Lee says no places are excluded from the rule of law.

-- 0314 GMT Wednesday: Hong Kong Association of Banks says in view of traffic conditions, some bank branches are closed.
+- 0314 GMT Wednesday: Hong Kong Association of Banks says some bank branches are closed.

 - 0330 GMT Wednesday: The marine police say they helped evacuate a number of mainland Chinese students from the Shatin campus of Chinese University.

-- 0346 GMT Wednesday: The Hong Kong Jockey Club says it has decided to cancel Wednesday’s race meeting.
+- 0346 GMT Wednesday: The Hong Kong Jockey Club says it has cancelled Wednesday’s races.

-- 0412 GMT Wednesday: Shenzhen branch of the Communist Youth League says on its social media platform it will offer free accommodation for up to 7 days and assistance to students wanting to leave Hong Kong.
+- 0412 GMT Wednesday: Shenzhen branch of the Communist Youth League says on its social media platform it will offer free accommodation and assistance to students wanting to leave Hong Kong.

-- 0454 GMT Wednesday: South China Morning Post (SCMP) newspaper citing an internal email of the Hong Kong University of Science and Technology, says a shuttle bus service, to where a cross-border bus station to Shenzhen is located, has been arranged for those wanting to leave.

 - 0502 GMT Wednesday: More than 1,000 people block streets of the Central business district during lunch break.